andrehigher/github_issue/README.md

 ## Unit tests
 I created the files for unit testing but since I cannot add any adittional library, I did not try any test cases.

-## Naming convention
-Every component have their own folder and instead of use `index.js` inside each folder, it is the component name itself.
-Which means, if the project has the component `Lego`, instead of have `/lego/index.js` to be imported as `import Lego from ./lego`, I am using `/lego/lego.js`.
-In that way, to include this component the properly way to do it is `import Lego from ./lego/lego`.

-It might be redundant thinking like that but it is easier to manage files when develop and debug.
-Instead of having a lot of `index.js` for each component, we know which component from its name.

 ## Additional Feature
 I was not sure about what is an additional feature or not, so I implemented 2 features: